hubble reveals creation

 1-million miles from earth

-Launched on December 25, 2021, the James Webb Space Telescope is the largest, most powerful space telescope ever built.
+Launched on December 25, 2021, the James Webb Space Telescope is the largest, next generation space telescope and most powerful space telescope ever built.
 It will allow scientists to look at what our universe was like about 200 million years after the universe first began.
 Cost to date $10-billion.

 Find out more